City of Prairie Village

 - Swimmers must go down the slide only when instructed by the lifeguard in charge.
 Swimmers must wait until the previous swimmer has reached the exit of the plunge pool before going down the slide.

-- Swimmers must go down the slide feet first on their backs only.
+- Swimmers must go down the slide feet first sitting or on their backs only.
+No rotating or spinning.

-- Swimmers must immediately exit the plunge pool once they have exited the water slide.
+- Swimmers must immediately exit the plunge pool via the steps once they have exited the water slide